Tuberculosis Program

 The goal of the Tuberculosis (TB) Program is to reduce the incidence of active Tuberculosis in the community by offering treatment to individuals with latent Tuberculosis infection.

-The York City Bureau of Health serves residents within the city of York and the York County State Health Center serves the rest of York County outside of the city.
 After identifying a positive TB screening test, the Community Health Nurse conducts an initial interview with the individual and offers treatment for latent TB infection as appropriate.
 In addition to an initial doctor’s visit, ongoing nursing case management appointments allow for continual evaluation.
 Directly Observed Therapy (DOT) is a form of medication management that is typically used for all active TB patients but can also be used for latent TB patients.
 In the event of an active Tuberculosis case, investigation includes interviewing close contacts of the individual and offers treatment as appropriate.

 What Is Latent TB Infection & Active TB Disease?